 Improving governance by building state institutions and increasing government capacity is a cross-cutting theme of the World Bank program.
 All of the projects focus on strengthening the role of state institutions, including building capacity to set effective and evidence-based public policies and deliver services to the people.
 The World Bank program also contributes to this objective by providing all of its financing to the State.

 In response to the earthquake of 2010, the World Bank’s fund to support the poorest countries, the International Development Association, made an exceptional allocation of US$500 million to Haiti in the form of grants, which is the largest ever allocation to Haiti by the World Bank.
-The entire amount is already available to the Government through ongoing projects.
+The entire amount has already been made available to the Government through ongoing projects.

-As of December 2014, the World Bank Haiti Portfolio is worth US$798 million, of which more than $300 million has been disbursed.
-In FY14, disbursements totaled US$120 million, and additional disbursements of US$80 million are expected in FY15.
-In addition, the World Bank provides US$3.73 million in technical assistance and economic and sector analysis.
+As of March 2015, of $322.45 million has been disbursed from the Bank portfolio.
+In FY14, disbursements totaled US$120 million, and total disbursements of US$80 million are expected in FY15.
+In addition, the World Bank provides a large portfolio of advisory and analytical work, across sectors, comprising a dozen activities, receiving US$3.73 in funding for execution.

 Support for the private sector